Basic Rider Guide

 - When using cash, have the exact fare ready before you board.
-(The bus operator cannot make change.)
-If you need a transfer, ask the operator and pay 25 cents extra (free with transbay fare).
+The bus operator cannot make change.
+A Day Pass can only be issued when the full fare is paid.

 - When using Clipper, hold your card against the Clipper logo on the card reader inside the bus.
 A beep and green light mean you’re good to go.
 If you’re riding locally on a transbay bus, make sure you tell the driver before tagging.
 The card reader defaults to transbay fare and the driver must toggle the fare before you tag.

 - When using an RTC Discount Card with a monthly pass sticker, show the operator or have the card plainly visible (e.g., carried around your neck).

 Clipper is the Bay Area’s reloadable card for paying transit fares.
 To find out why you should get a Clipper card or how and where to load a pass or cash value, click here.

 Find a retail location near you to load Clipper value and/or purchase RTC Monthly Pass stickers.

 On the transit.511.org Web site, plan a trip using one or more transit agencies, get walking directions and maps, and see nearby routes and services.
 Regional service announcements, transit schedules, and real-time departure information are also available at transit.511.org.

 If you know the line you want to ride, you can find the stop closest to you with this comprehensive list of stops by line.

 There are a number of other tools available to help you plan your trip.
 Click here to see your other options on planning your trip online or over the phone.